-In order to best optimize your resources, you will need to identify your key marketing goals and set a budget.
-This will enable you to determine whether it makes more sense to hire one or more full-time employees or to consider outsourcing your marketing tasks.
+To best optimize your resources, you’ll need to identify your key marketing goals and set a budget.
+This will enable you to determine whether it makes more sense to hire one or more full-time employees, or to consider outsourcing your marketing tasks.

 Reality: Achieving marketing results takes time.
-Marketing is more like a marathon than a sprint.
+Marketing is a marathon, not a sprint.

-According to Neil Patel, co-founder of Neil Patel Digital, it can take you a couple of days to change your whole website and increasing your digital footprint, but it can take three months before you begin to see the results of your efforts.
+According to Neil Patel, co-founder of Neil Patel Digital, it can take a couple days to change your whole website and increase your digital footprint, but it can take three months before you begin to see the results.
 Patel notes that you might even see a slight dip in results as your website is re-ranked for improved searches.

-Maintaining realistic expectations about your marketing campaign is vital to ensuring that you do not become frustrated when you do not see immediate results.
-Finally, it is important to remember that there are no guarantees in marketing.
-However, you can bolster your odds of positive results through long-term dedication to carrying out your marketing plan.
+Maintaining realistic expectations about your marketing campaign is vital to ensuring that you don’t become frustrated when you don’t see immediate results.
+There are no guarantees in marketing.
+However, you can bolster your odds of positive results through long-term dedication to your marketing plan.

 Reality: Marketing success requires a multi-faceted approach.

-Marketing Myth #4: “Sales and marketing should be treated completely separately.”
+Myth #4: “Sales and marketing should be treated separately.”

 Reality: Sales-marketing alignment is vital to attaining company goals.

-Tension between sales and marketing teams is quite common within a lot of companies.
+One of the biggest marketing myths is the division of sales and marketing.
+Tension between sales and marketing teams is all too common within companies, and the two just don’t know how to work together.
 C-suite executives put their teams on the path to sales-marketing alignment through regular collaboration and sharing of departmental objectives.